MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-surface-app-with-windows-store-for-business.md

 For the Surface app to function on the target computer, it will also require the frameworks described earlier in this article.
 Use the following procedure to import the frameworks required for the Surface app into MDT and to configure them as dependencies.
 1. Using the procedure described earlier in this article, download the framework files.
 Store each framework in a separate folder.
-2. Using the New Application Wizard Using the New Application Wizard in the MDT Deployment Workbench import the downloaded files as a new Application with source files.
+2. Using the New Application Wizard in the MDT Deployment Workbench, import the downloaded files as a new **Application with source files**.
-3. On the **Command Details** page,type the file name of each application you downloaded in the **Command** field and the default Working Directory.
+3. On the **Command Details** page, type the file name of each application you downloaded in the **Command** field and the default Working Directory.

 To configure the frameworks as dependencies of the Surface app, use this process:
 1. Open the properties of the Surface app in the MDT Deployment Workbench.
 2. Select the **Dependencies** tab, and then click **Add**.
 3. Select the check box for each framework using the name you provided in the New Application Wizard.

-After import, the Surface app will be available for selection in the Applications step of the Windows Deployment Wizard.
+After import, the Surface app will be available for selection in the **Applications** step of the Windows Deployment Wizard.
 You can also install the application automatically by specifying the application in the deployment task sequence by following this process:
 1. Open your deployment task sequence in the MDT Deployment Workbench.
 2. Add a new **Install Application** task in the **State Restore** section of deployment.
 3. Select **Install a single application** and specify the **Surface App** as the **Application to be installed**.

 For more information about including apps into your Windows deployments, see [Deploy Windows 10 with the Microsoft Deployment Toolkit](https://technet.microsoft.com/en-us/itpro/windows/deploy/deploy-windows-10-with-the-microsoft-deployment-toolkit).